-NSE has expressed interest in other properties under PeruPetro (Peruvian National Agency) management and is awaiting their response.
-In addition, NSE was invited to a private process to evaluate two opportunities in northwestern Peru, near the border with Ecuador.
-The Company expects this process will take through the third quarter of 2024.
+NSE has expressed interest in other properties managed under PeruPetro (Peruvian National Agency) management and is awaiting their response.
+Additionally, NSE was invited to a private process to evaluate opportunities in northwestern Peru, near the border with Ecuador.
+The Company expects this evaluation will continue through the third quarter of 2024.